st0rmzking777/cybersecurity-portfolio/home-lab/project-stormbreaker/README.md

   handle one shape regardless of which API produced it (adapter pattern).
-- **`mitre_mapper` maps by behaviour, not just type.** It reads the threat tags from every source (e.g. `elf`, `mozi`, `powershell`, `coinminer`, `mshta`) and maps the technique each behaviour implies — so a payload-hosting URL maps to T1105 Ingress Tool Transfer, not a blanket "spearphishing link."
+- **`mitre_mapper` maps by behaviour, not just type.** It reads the threat tags from every source (e.g. `elf`, `mozi`, `powershell`, `coinminer`, `mshta`) and maps the technique each behaviour implies, so a payload-hosting URL maps to T1105 Ingress Tool Transfer, not a blanket "spearphishing link."
 It ships a built-in ATT&CK catalog (fast, offline) with optional `mitreattack-python` STIX enrichment for power users.